-Mountains High and Middle Atlas passes are often closed due to snow in winter.
+High and Middle Atlas passes are often closed because of snow in winter.
 Seek local advice before travelling, or check the road signs along the routes.

-- Pick up a constat amiable form in case you have an accident; they can be purchased at tabacs in cities.
+Pick up a constat amiable form in case you have an accident; they can be purchased at tabacs (corner shops) in cities.

 The Mercedes saloons you’ll see on Moroccan roads and gathered near bus stations are shared taxis (grands taxis in French or taxiat kebira in Arabic).
 On many routes the older cars are being replaced with newer people carriers.

-Fares The fixed-rate fares are a little higher than bus fares, but still very reasonable.
+The fixed-rate fares are a little higher than bus fares, but still very reasonable.
 Make it clear you want to pay for une place (one spot) in a taxi collectif (shared taxi).
-Another expression that helps explain that you don’t want the taxi to yourself is ma’a an-nas (with other people).
+Another expression that helps explain that you don’t want the taxi to yourself is maa an nas (with other people).
 If you've got particularly heavy/bulky luggage, there might be a surcharge.

 Morocco’s excellent train network is one of Africa’s best, linking most of the main centres.
 Trains are reasonably priced, and preferable to buses where available.
 Trains are comfortable, fast and generally run to their timetables.
 The ONCF (Office National des Chemins de Fer; www.oncf.ma) runs the network.

-- A high-speed (TGV) line to link Tangier, Rabat and Casablanca is under construction and due to open in July 2018.
-When finished, the travel time between Tangier and Casablanca will be reduced from five hours to just over two hours, with trains travelling at 320km/h.
+A high-speed (TGV) line to link Tangier, Rabat and Casablanca opened in 2018, reducing the travel time between Tangier and Casablanca from five hours to just over two hours, with trains travelling at 320km/h.
 For more information see www.tgvmaroc.ma.

 Classes & Costs